MickWest/sitrec/README.md

   - fov, far, etc, same as mainCamera
 - cameraTrack - creates a camera track, defaulting to one from cameraFile using startTime and frames for the interval.
 - ptz - The Pan/Tilt/Zoom orientation of the camera
+- altitudeLabel - a label with arrows showing the altitude of the camera.
+Note this is a new feature, and is not in the PVS14 sitch.

 Note the views are not changed from PVS14, as it's a fairly standard landscape mode.